erdem/django-map-widgets/docs/widgets/googleMap/pointField/interactive.rst

 Key Features
 ^^^^^^^^^^^^

-**Place Autocomplete:** The widget has a built-in `Google Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete>`_ input, allowing users to find and select places, addresses, or points of interest as they type in a search query.
+**Place Autocomplete (Geocoding):** The widget has a built-in `Google Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete>`_ input, allowing users to find and select places, addresses, or points of interest as they type in a search query.

 **Reverse Geocoding:** The place autocomplete input will be populated with a plain address from positioned marker coordinates using the `Google Geocoding API <https://developers.google.com/maps/documentation/javascript/geocoding/>`_.